Wood Wine Racks

 Durable WineSafe™ Stains

 Wood wine racks come in a vast array of shapes and sizes.
 Building a racking system for an entire room can be challenging given the number of options available.
 When deciding on the room’s layout it’s important to consider what types of wine storage you will need for your wine collection.
-If you buy wine in bulk without a lot of variety, wine cubes, bins and shelving are a great way to store quantities of “like” bottles together.
-If you collect wines from many sources and need to store loose bottles filled with different varietals you’ll want to invest in racking for various styles of 750ml bottles, 1.5L magnums & champagne bottles, decorative wooden wine cases, cardboard cases and even 3L display bottles, Jeroboams or carboys (for those that make wine).
+If you buy wine in bulk without a lot of variety, wine cubes, bins, and shelving are a great way to store quantities of “like” bottles together.
+If you collect wines from many sources and need to store loose bottles filled with different varietals you’ll want to invest in racking for various styles of 750ml bottles, 1.5L magnums & champagne bottles, decorative wooden wine cases, cardboard cases, and even 3L display bottles, Jeroboams, or carboys (for those who make wine).
 Depending on budget and how custom you wish your cellar to be, there are other wood components in a wine cellar that can add value and enjoyment.
 Custom wood soffits and moldings, library ladders, custom countertops, tongue and groove wall paneling, flooring and reclaimed wood wine barrels are all popular features and often built into the plans of a wooden wine cellar.
 From wood wine bottle holders to wooden wine racks, there is a large range of products to choose from.